cfwheels/cfwheels/guides/README.md

 By far the quickest way to get started with CFWheels is via [CommandBox](https://www.ortussolutions.com/products/commandbox).
 CommandBox brings a whole host of command line capability to the CFML developer.
 It allows you to write scripts that can be executed at the command line written entirely in CFML.
 It allows you to start a CFML server from any directory on your machine and wire up the code in that directory as the web root of the server.
 What's more is, those servers can be either Lucee servers or Adobe ColdFusion servers.
 You can even specify what version of each server to launch.
 Lastly, CommandBox is a package manager for CFML.
 That means you can take some CFML code and package it up into a module, host it on ForgeBox.io, and make it available to other CFML developers.
 In fact we make extensive use of these capabilities to distribute CFWheels plugins and templates.
 More on that later.

 One module that we have created is a module that extends CommandBox itself with commands and features specific to the CFWheels framework.
-The CFWheels CLI module for CommandBox is modeled after the Ruby on Rails CLI module and gives similar capabilities to the CFWheels developer.&#x20;
+The CFWheels CLI module for CommandBox is modeled after the Ruby on Rails CLI module and gives similar capabilities to the CFWheels developer.

 ### Install Commandbox